 What is Aerobic Fitness?

-Aerobic exercise includes activities like fast walking, swimming, or dancing.
+Aerobic exercise consists of fast walking, swimming, and dancing.
 These activities make your heart beat faster.
-This helps your heart get stronger, improves blood flow, and boosts your endurance.
+By using these exercises, couples’ heartbeats improve, blood circulation improves, and stamina is enhanced.

-The Mayo Clinic says even short workouts can start these changes.
+Short workouts can start these changes, the Mayo Clinic says.
 This makes everyday activities easier.

 Key Components of Aerobic Exercise

-• Large Muscle Groups: Exercises like cycling or rowing involve muscles in the legs, arms, or core.
+- Large Muscle Groups: Exercises like cycling or rowing involve legs, arms, or core muscles.

 Understanding these elements helps you create workouts that meet your goals.
 Whether you’re just starting or have been working out for years, these rules help you stay safe and effective.